Sewage Treatment Plant (STP)

 Tertiary Treatment

 The wastewater is subsequently treated with UV radiation or chlorination for tertiary treatment/disinfection.
-Other technologies for this step of treatment, such as sand filters and reverse osmosis, may be employed instead, depending on the type of sewage and the effluent from secondary treatment.
+Other technologies for this step of treatment, such as sand filters and reverse osmosis, may be used instead, depending on the type of sewage and the effluent from secondary treatment.

 In some countries, the word “sewage treatment plant” (or “sewage treatment works”) has been superseded by the term “wastewater treatment plant.”